cloudflare/cloudflare-docs/content/waf/tools/security-level.md

 {{<heading-pill style="deprecated">}}Security Level{{</heading-pill>}}

 {{<Aside type="warning" header="Deprecation notice">}}
 Security Level and threat score are deprecated.
+Cloudflare has implemented several automated mechanisms replacing the existing Security Level logic, which was solely based on IP reputation.
+These improvements are already live and they are being applied to customer traffic on all plans including Free.

 Cloudflare replaced the **Security Level** setting in the dashboard with a toggle for [I'm Under Attack mode](/fundamentals/reference/under-attack-mode/).

-For Cloudflare API and Terraform users, these configurations will stop working after 2024-09-30:
+For Cloudflare API and Terraform users, the following configurations will stop working after 2024-09-30:
 - Setting the security level to any value except `off` and `under_attack`.
 - Creating/editing any rules using the `cf.threat_score` field in their expressions.
 {{</Aside>}}